Welcome to the LL.M. in U.S. Law program!

 As an LL.M. in U.S. Law student at the University of St. Thomas, you may be unfamiliar with the Twin Cities and the many options for living here.
 We encourage you to live where you're going to be happiest; however, we have a couple of suggestions that are easiest for transitioning from further away.

 Downtown apartments: Many options exist for living downtown Minneapolis that are within walking distance to the School of Law.
 Some apartments are connected to the Minneapolis skyway, a 8-mile indoor walking space between downtown buildings and the School of Law.
 There is high demand for apartments downtown, so space can be hard to come by.
 You will want to sign a lease for August 1.
 Most apartments will become available starting June 1st.

 Admissions Suggestions: There are some apartment properties that are easier and more convenient for international students.
 We suggest looking at these properties first:

-1. LaSalle Apartments - On the skyway (meaning you won't have to walk outside in the winter), convenient location, located next to the YMCA Gym and residents are able to purchase discounted memberships.
+1. LaSalle Apartments - On the skyway (meaning you won't have to walk outside in the winter), convenient location, located near the YMCA Gym and residents are able to purchase discounted memberships.

 2. Laurel Village: Walking distance to the School of Law, multiple buildings and living options to choose from that range in size and cost, well managed and right across from a grocery store.

 Need help finding a place?
-Start with these resources:
+Start with the Admissions office: